 It is easy to see where the joint is on this one, the rhizome narrows. (see example above)

 It is highly recommended to thoroughly sanitize your cutting tools between cuts so you do not spread disease.
 Wiping them well with rubbing alcohol works fine for me.
 Just make sure it is dry before cutting more.

 I have never had an issue with disease so you don’t see me cleaning between cuts.

-I started to use the basket with straw but had way too many rhizomes so I laid most of the out on the shady porch to dry.
+I started to use the basket with straw but had way too many rhizomes so I laid most of them out on the shady porch to dry.

 If you are not giving the extra Iris rhizomes away you can replant immediately, click here to see how I replant.

-I will print a photo of the Iris in bloom and place it with the rhizomes I am giving away so whomever I gift it too will know what color it is.
+I will print a photo of the Iris in bloom and place it with the rhizomes I am giving away so whomever I gift it to will know what color it is.

 If I am replanting in my garden I keep a hand-drawn garden map of where I have put things.
 This past summer I kept a video garden journal and that has been excellent and helping me see what is where at any particular time of the growing season.